 The simplest method is

 purchase.
-The gateway will attempt to charge the customer immediately, and the result of the attempt will be returned.
+The gateway attempts to charge the customer immediately, and the result of the attempt is returned.

 authorize a payment so funds can later be captured when an item is dispatched or restocked.

-After you have an authorized transaction, you will want to
+After you have an authorized transaction, you want to

 capture the authorized funds.

 You can use either the Refund through Commerce Cloud or use the Mark as Refunded capability, or a combination of both capabilities.